JasonGFY/JasonGFY.github.io/README.md

 I will use github to manage my web page code and create a public web page to show myself.

 right now, my local git files can't synchronize to the remote github.

+finally, i find the issue is that the file names were **case-sensitive**